vrishank-03/VAULT-Semantic-Search/README.md

 ---
 ## Roadmap

--   [ ] **Advanced Conversational Memory:** Implement a more sophisticated method for summarizing and using chat history.
+-   [ ] **Advanced Conversational Memory:** Implement a more sophisticated method for summarizing and using long chat histories to reduce token usage.
 -   [ ] **Support for More File Types:** Add processors for `.docx`, `.txt`, and `.md` files.
--   [ ] **Background Job Queue:** Move the embedding and database-saving process to a background job queue for handling extremely large documents without blocking the server.
+-   [ ] **Background Job Queue:** Move the embedding and database-saving process to a background job queue (e.g., using Redis) for handling extremely large documents without timing out.
--   [ ] **Improved Table Parsing:** Implement a specialized chunking strategy to better understand and query tabular data within PDFs.
+-   [ ] **Improved Table Parsing:** Implement a specialized chunking strategy to better understand and query tabular data within documents.